• Skip to primary navigation

 My recipe tips

-• Let the mixture cool for a few minutes before adding the beaten egg, to ? the risk of the egg scrambling.
+• Let the flour mixture cool for a few minutes before adding the beaten egg, to avoid the risk of the egg scrambling.

-• They soften as they cool down so are best made just before serving, or reheat them in the oven before serving.
+• These cheese choux buns soften as they cool down so are best made just before serving, or reheat them in the oven before serving.

 • You can top them with grated cheddar or parmesan.
 I have tried both and there really isn’t much difference.